carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 ![](../fig/github_screenshot_makingPR2.png)

 Now someone with privileges to the upstream repo can review it, give comments and suggestions, and merge it into the upstream version.
+In our pull request they can see any messages we left or click and look at the commits that were made and see the files changed.
+We can even explicitly ask someone to review our code by adding them as a reviewer on the left hand side of the window.

 Our collaborator reviewing the pull request noticed that we forgot to add the largest city so let's add it and update our pull request.